 Funding request and reservation

-Verification of expiration or termination of Rent Supp/RAP contract and HAP execution
+Verification of expiration or termination of Rent Supp/RAP contract and HAP Contract execution

 Initial Contact with HUD.
-For conversions to PBRA and prospective conversions to PBV, the first step is for the owner to contact HUD’s Office of Recapitalization to express interest in a RAD conversion by emailing RAD2@hud.gov.
+For conversions to PBRA and prospective conversions to PBV, the first step is for the owner to contact HUD’s Office of Recapitalization to express interest in a RAD conversion by registering an account on the RAD Resource Desk at www.radresource.net, and submitting your initial interest.
 For PBV conversions, the owner is not responsible for locating a PHA to administer the PBV contract.
 Upon initial contact with HUD’s Office of Recapitalization, the transaction manager will work with the local Public Housing field office to identify an appropriate PHA to administer the PBV assistance.

 In the owner’s initial contact, the owner or owner’s representative will discuss the RAD conversion with a member of HUD’s Office of Recapitalization’s staff and will develop a strategy for a successful conversion at the project.